 As we struggle to persevere under the weight of anxiety, depression and mental distress, thriving takes a back seat to surviving.

 We all have a survivor within us; a part that carries us through the bad times and holds us together when we feel like falling apart.

 It's a brilliant evolutionary adaptation - and an unhappy way to live.

 As "survivor" goes from being a part that protects us during times of stress to just who we are, it loses it's adaptive value.

-With extensive training in trauma, attachment and neurology, I go beyond psychoanalytic and talk therapy - because unfortunately for most of us, were we able to think our way out of our emotional state, we would have done it long ago.
+With extensive training in trauma, attachment and neurology, I go beyond psychoanalytic and talk therapy - because unfortunately for most of us, if we were able to think our way out of our emotional state, we would have done it long ago.

-By combining cognitive, relational and somatic psychotherapy with EMDR, IFS, attachment theory and sensorimotor techniques, I help clients move past talking about their experience to processing through it.
+By combining cognitive, relational and somatic psychotherapy with EMDR, Ego State Therapy, Internal Family Systems, attachment theory and sensorimotor techniques, I help clients move past talking about their experience to processing through it.
 The goal is never "coping with" but "moving past."